a-reda/powerenjoy-se2/PPD/project-plan.md

 ### 2.1.2.2 EO: External Outputs

-The user needs to communicate with PywerEnjoy system outside the context of an inquiry and also PywerEnjoy system needs to communicate with users.
+The user needs to communicate with PowerEnjoy system outside the context of an inquiry and also PywerEnjoy system needs to communicate with users.
 What's occasions they need to communicate with each other, we give thwm as follows:

 - Notify the car which ride has been assigned to it
 - Notify the user that the reservation has been assigned to a specific car.